clearhaus/gateway-api-docs/source/index.html.md

 ## Credential on file

-This indicates that the cardholders payment information is being stored by the PSP or merchant.
+This indicates that the cardholder's payment information is being stored by the PSP or merchant.

 PSPs and merchants may store the cardholder's payment